squallstar/bancha/Readme.md

     git fetch upstream
     git merge upstream/master

-NOTE: we are working hard to translate the documentation in English (currently is in Italian)
+NOTE: we are working hard to translate the documentation in English (currently it's just in Italian)